mc738/Articles/FSharp_Save_Points/part1.md

 ﻿# Save points in F# - Introduction

-This series is going to explore the concept of save points in F#, their benefits and why might want to use them.
+This series is going to explore the concept of save points in F#, their benefits and when you might want to use them.

 ## What is a save point?